-Yet, aside from a few exceptions like Botswana and Mauritius, sub-Saharan African countries have not experienced the long-term, sustainable economic growth and development that aid advocates argue should result.13 recipient countries and the lack of the rule of law factor heavily in development outcomes.
+Yet, aside from a few exceptions like Botswana and Mauritius, sub-Saharan African countries have not experienced the long-term, sustainable economic growth and development that aid advocates argue should result.

 With so many African recipients of development assistance experiencing declining or insignificant economic growth, one must conclude that development assistance from one government to another, while not necessarily harmful, is not sufficient to facilitate economic development.
 Indeed, analysis of development aid and economic growth reveals no significant relationship.